 Equalities Board Publications

 This is where you can find reports and guides written by the Equalities Board team and Equalities Board members.
-All our reports also have simpler summaries that we try to make accessible for people with different needs.
+All reports that we produce also have simpler summaries that we try to make accessible for people with different needs.